 My work examines the changing structure of markets, new digital platforms, and the emergent workplace structures that shape contemporary capitalism.
 I am particularly interested in managerial practices and workplace transformations in the technology sector.
 My dissertation is titled: Between the cloud and a hard place: a study of industrial transformation in the platform age.
 It investigates the the technological, organizational, and workplace shifts catalyzed by the rise of cloud infrastructure.
 I focus on the restructuring of India's globally networked software industry.

-In parallel to my dissertation work, I am involved with collaborative research projects that focus on finance, real estate, and urban governance in India.
+In parallel to my dissertation work, I am involved with NSF - Funded collaborative research projects that focus on finance, real estate, and urban governance in India.
+I study how global private equity alters local real estate practices and introduces new business logics.
 Taken together, the research and teaching areas I engage with include:

-sociology of work
+Sociology of work

 My work has won multiple awards and has been supported by competitive fellowships and grants.
 In 2019, my paper on new digital infrastructures received a Best Student Paper Award from the American Sociological Association

+(section: communication and information technology and media sociology).
+I have been awarded both the Interdisciplinary Doctoral Fellowship and the Doctoral Dissertation Fellowship by the University of Minnesota.
 I have presented my research at numerous conferences in Europe, the U.S, and India, and it has been featured in publications such as MIT Technology Review, the State of Working India report, and a United Nations Conference on Trade and Development 'technical note.'
-My work has been published by Economic and Political Weekly and Water International, and is currently being reviewed by journals in the fields of economic sociology and urban studies.
+My work has been published by Economic and Political Weekly and Water International, and is currently being reviewed by journals in the fields of economic sociology, sociology of work, and urban studies.